Netgate is offering COVID-19 aid for pfSense software users, learn more.

 In the following steps assign WAN and LAN interfaces to the appropriate network adapters.
 You can check the MAC address within the virtual machine settings.

-After assigning interfaces pfSense will finish the boot-up.
+After assigning interfaces, pfSense software will finish the boot-up.
 Verify both interfaces have the correct IP addresses.

 Congratulations!
-You now have pfSense runing as a virtual machine on Microsoft Hyper-V.
+You now have a pfSense firewall running as a virtual machine on Microsoft Hyper-V.

 Guide under construction, may have minor errors